 Motion for Summary Judgment Example

-Below is a defendant’s motion for summary judgment in a case we handled in West Virginia.
+Below is a motion for summary judgment filed by a defendant nurse in a wrongful death medical malpractice case we handled in West Virginia.

 1. Title and Introduction

-2. Statement of Facts
+2. Statement of Undisputed Facts

 3. Standard of Review